The Complete Guide to Arusha

 Gran Meliá Arusha: This five-star hotel is in modern design, has great views of Mount Meru, and offers an infinity pool, spa center, and three restaurants with international and local cuisine.

-Budget Accommodations:
+Mid-range Accommodations:

 The African Tulip: This boutique hotel, with its African theme inside, assures guests of warm hospitality and personalized service.
 The rooms are spacious and stylishly decorated, while facilities include a swimming pool and a well-regarded restaurant.